Alex-Lawton/Alex-Lawton/README.md

 Feel free to explore the code, provide feedback, or even collaborate with me on this project.
 I'm always eager to learn and improve my skills.

-## Future Plans
-- Implement a responsive design to ensure the website looks great on all devices
-- Add a portfolio section to showcase some of my previous web development projects
-- Integrate a contact form to allow visitors to easily get in touch with me
-- Explore adding dynamic content and interactivity using JavaScript

 ## License
 This project is licensed under the [License Type] license.
 See the [LICENSE](LICENSE) file for more details.

-The README file now includes the "Future Plans" section you requested.
-Let me know if you have any other changes or if you're ready to upload this to your GitHub repository.